As a Star Wars junkie, I know what it feels like to crave more about the lore and the whole history of the universe that George Lucas created.

 Even after its release in the ’90s, readers go back to this trilogy to relive the thrill and, oddly enough, encouraging nature of the great villain, General Admiral Thrawn’s.

-If you don’t care about what’s canon or not, and just want an excellent and well-written story, I urge you to pick up these books:
+If you don’t care about what’s canon or not, and just want an excellent and well-written story in the Star Wars expanded universe, I urge you to pick up these books:

 12. Star Wars: Darth Bane Trilogy – Legends